How to Easily Create an Appointment Cancellation Policy for Your Business

 It is always recommended to send appointment reminders to your clients 20-30 minutes prior to their appointment.
 It would be more efficient if you send them a text message or an email reminder.

-If you have an appointment scheduling software, it automates the process of sending confirmation emails and reminders, which also saves your time.
+An online appointment scheduler can help in this care as it automates the whole process of sending confirmation emails and reminders, which also saves your time.